December in the Grand Canyon

 Benefits of Visiting in December

-The biggest benefit of visiting Grand Canyon in December is the lack of crowds.
-As Grand Canyon guides, we’re constantly dismayed by the lack of interest in December because it’s such a great month to be at the Canyon.
-Less than 15% of the park’s visitors come in December, January and February, so the trails are quiet, the roads are clear of traffic, and the overlooks aren’t swarmed with crowds.
-This is a blessed relief from the summer months and even earlier in the fall when the park is still very busy.
-The lack of crowds also means that reservations are much easier to get and much less expensive than in peak season.
-The much sought after Phantom Ranch at the bottom of the canyon is much easier to get reservations for and you might even be able to eat at the historic El Tovar restaurant on short notice.
+The biggest benefit of visiting the Grand Canyon in December is the lack of crowds.
+As Grand Canyon guides, we’re constantly dismayed by the lack of interest in December because it’s a great month to be at the Canyon.
+Less than 15% of the park’s visitors come in December, January, and February, so the trails are quiet, the roads are clear of traffic, and the overlooks aren’t swarmed with crowds.
+This is a blessed relief from the summer months and even earlier in the fall when the park is very busy.
+The lack of crowds also means that reservations are easier and much less expensive than during peak season.
+The much sought-after Phantom Ranch at the bottom of the canyon is much easier to get reservations for and you might even be able to eat at the historic El Tovar restaurant on short notice.
 Rates for accommodations inside the park will also be much more reasonable than the high rates of summer.

 Drawbacks of Visiting in December

-The biggest downside of visiting Grand Canyon in December is the fact that the North Rim is closed from early November to mid May, so doing Rim to Rim in a day or as a one-way trip, is not possible.
-While you can backpack to the North Rim, not being able to drive there makes it inaccessible for many visitors.
-While the South Rim is by far the more famous and more touristy, many guests feel as though they have missed out if they don’t get to see the North Rim, which is a much wilder and more remote area.
+The biggest downside of visiting the Grand Canyon in December is the closure of the North Rim from early November to mid-May, so popular rim-to-rim hikes aren’t options.
+While you can backpack to the North Rim, the inability to drive there makes it inaccessible for many visitors.
+While the South Rim is by far the more famous and touristy, many guests feel as though they have missed out if they don’t get to see the North Rim, which is a wilder and more remote area.
 However, if you are a seasoned winter backpacker and are up for a challenger, a Rim to Rim to Rim trek is possible and a fantastic trip.

 Things to Do in December